 Sections 2 and 3 of this paper are mostly educative.
 They aim at sensitizing the reader about SyncCharts semantics through simple examples.
 SyncCharts-an apparently simple model-may have complex (instantaneous) reactions, which strictly respect the synchronous hypotheses.
 These reactions reflect the underlying semantics of SyncCharts, introduced in Section 4.
-The semantics is described in terms of microsteps that respect the constructive causality: before being tested,the presence status of a signal must be determined at a prior microstep.
+The semantics is described in terms of microsteps that respect the constructive causality: before being tested, the presence status of a signal must be determined at a previous microstep.
 This is the essence of the constructive semantics [4] introduced by G. Berry for the Esterel language.
 This semantics is presented in a semi-formal way, heavily relying on the structure of SyncCharts.
 This structure is precisely defined by an UML model.
-The semantics is given in an operational style (detailed in the Appendix) suitable for simulation at the microstep level, leading to a better understanding of SyncCharts reactions.
+A more detailed presentation of this model and its semantics, given in an operational style suitable for simulation at the microstep level, is available in an extended version of this paper [5].